thewhiteh4t/seeker/README.md

 * Direction - Only available if user is moving
 * Speed - Only available if user is moving

-Along with Location Information we can also get **Device Information** without any permissions :
+Along with Location Information we also get **Device Information** without any permissions :

 * Operating System
 * Platform